yumium/tech_notes/MLOps.md

 ### ETL / Data engineering

 **Extract**: Extract data from sources, streaming or incremental (e.g., end of each month).
+Some data sources don't update you on what's changed, so you must extract entire copy and compare with current version to add the new / altered data.
 Usually stored in a staging area (in memory) before transforming

-**Transform**: Data cleaning, deduplication, normalisation, derivation, joining, splitting, summarisation etc.
+**Transform**: Data cleaning, quality audit, deduplication, normalisation, derivation, joining, splitting, summarisation, encrypting/decrypting etc.

 **Load**: Usualy incremental load to persistent storage

-ELT also works => in big data sometimes better to load raw to storage, the decide on how to process later
+ELT also works => in big data sometimes better to load raw to storage, the decide on how to process later.
+Also takes less time to load upfront.
+Downside is transformation is on analysis time which can be problematic if latency is needed.
+ETL takes longer to transform up front but you can analyse data immediately.